beefoo/image-tsne-ui/README.md

 ## Requirements

+You can install all Python requirements by running `pip install -r requirements.txt --user`

 - [Python](https://www.python.org/) (This is developed using 3.6, so 3.6+ is recommended and may not work with 2.7+)
 - [SciPy](https://www.scipy.org/) for math functions (probably already installed)
 - [Keras](https://keras.io/) for image feature extraction